Skip to main content

 NCOA talked to Benjamin and consulted other trusted public health sources to find answers to questions you may have about COVID and older adults at this stage of the pandemic.
 We hope you’ll find it a useful tool for learning to co-exist with the coronavirus and for building your own resiliency.

-Do I need another updated COVID vaccine?
+Do I need another COVID vaccine this year?

 The vaccine that we have is very safe and effective for doing the thing that we want to protect people from the most, which is getting really sick and dying,” Benjamin says.